Guest series on Belgian beer by Christopher Barnes. In this episode: De Halve Maan Brewery.

 De Halve Maan Brewery can trace its history back at least to the mid 16th century and the Moon Brewery.
 The Maes family comes into our story in 1856 when Henri I purchased the brewery and modernized it to the current standards.

-After WW I, Henri III converted the brewery over to the new popular style of lager brewing and later added in soft drink production with a home delivery system for both.
-Unfortunately for De Halve Maan, as more people bought cars and did their shopping at grocery stores what sold beer and soft drinks, they lost their home delivery customers but didn’t have enough brewing capacity to supply grocery stores.
+After WW I, Henri III converted brewery De Halve Maan over to the new popular style of lager brewing and later added in soft drink production with a home delivery system for both.
+Unfortunately for De Halve Maan, as more people bought cars and did their shopping at grocery stores that sold beer and soft drinks, they lost their home delivery customers but didn’t have enough brewing capacity to supply grocery stores.

 Xavier Vanneste, son of Veronique, completely refurbished and modernized the brewery and relaunched it with a new beer, the famous ‘Brugse Zot’.
 Brugse Zot is served throughout Bruges and has won many awards throughout the world.
 In 2008, he revived the Straffe Hendrik line of beers completing De Halve Maan’s revival.

 Brugse Zot is a blond ale of 6% ABV with a nice balance of malt and aromatic hops that create a refreshing and easy drinking beer.
 Incidentally, ‘Brugse Zot’ roughly translates to ‘The Fool of Bruges’.
 Brugse Zot Dubbel is the darker version brewed with 6 different malts and boasting 7.5% ABV.
 The Zot beer is popular around Bruges and you’ll be able to order it at various cafes.